Zacharyjsultan/post-detail-delete-/Read ME.md/README.md

 SET UP POST FOLDER

-on click of postit user should be redirected to new page
+---- on click of postit user should be redirected to new page
+    using same thing as adopt a dog

-    event listener within post-it notes render function
+----event listener within post-it notes render function
+    added render function for getPost

-    info to be continued on next page is TITLE, Date, text of note  - a render details function to render the existing info from the superbase
+----info to be continued on next page is TITLE, Date, text of note  - a render details function to render the existing info from the superbase

-    give user option to delete the note and add comments
+----give user option to delete the note and add comments

-    update post it notes
+---update post it notes